 As members support the mission of preaching the good news and spiritually caring for the called-out disciples, they help accomplish many other things as well.
 These bring benefits to each disciple, to the Church and eventually to the whole world.

 The Bible also compares the Church of God to a human body, showing the vital connectedness Church members need to have.
-God calls people from widely varied backgrounds and gives them different gifts, but He wants them all to learn to work together and care for each other.
+God calls people from widely varied backgrounds and gives them different gifts, but He wants them all to learn to work together and care for each other and for the children God has given them.

 “But God composed the body, having given greater honor to that part which lacks it, that there should be no schism in the body, but that the members should have the same care for one another.
-And if one member suffers, all the members suffer with it; or if one member is honored, all the members rejoice with it” (1 Corinthians 12:24-26).
+And if one member suffers, all the members suffer with it; or if one member is honored, all the members rejoice with it.

 Study the scriptures and additional resources in this article and prove for yourself what the job of the Church is.